dave/courtney/README.md

 Courtney is a coverage tool for Go.

-Courtney runs your tests, merges and prepares your code coverage files.
+Courtney runs your tests, merges and prepares the coverage files.

-1. All packages are tested with coverage.
+1. Packages are tested with coverage.
-2. All the coverage files are merged.
+2. Coverage files are merged.
 3. Some code doesn't need to be tested.
-We exclude this from the coverage files.
+This is excluded from the coverage files.
-4. Optionally we enforce that all code is covered.
+4. Optionally we enforce that all remaining code is covered.

 # Excludes
 What do we exclude from the coverage report? ([more details](#details))
-1. Blocks including a panic.
+1. Blocks returning an error that has been tested non-nil.
 2. Blocks or files with a `// notest` comment.
-3. Blocks returning an error that has been tested to be non-nil.
+3. Blocks including a panic.

 # Limitations
 * Having test coverage doesn't mean your code is well tested.